humancompatible.detect: a Python Toolkit for Detecting Bias in AI Models: Illustrative example

 There are three columns: \emph{Race} (categorical: {Green, Blue, Purple}), \emph{Age} (categorical buckets: {0-18, 18-30, 30-45, 45-60}), and a binary \emph{Target} (e.g., approval).
-The dataset is built so that overall demographic parity holds, but one intersectional subgroup is disadvantaged, as shown in Figure \ref{fig:intersect_motiv}.
+The dataset is built so that marginal fairness holds, but one intersectional subgroup is disadvantaged, as shown in Figure \ref{fig:intersect_motiv}.

-\begin{itemize} \item We treat \emph{Race} and \emph{Age} as protected attributes, and use MSD to find the subgroup whose outcome rate differs most from the remainder of the population.
+We treat \emph{Race} and \emph{Age} as protected attributes, and use MSD to find the subgroup.